Azure-Samples/java-migration-copilot-samples/asset-manager/README.md

 1. Open the VS code with all the prerequisites installed on the asset manager by changing the directory to the `asset-manager` directory and running `code .` in that directory.
 1. Open the extension `App Modernization for Java`.
-1. Hover the mouse over the **Assessment** section and click **Assess** button which looks like a triangle pointing right.
+1. Hover the mouse over the **Assessment** section and click **Run Assessment** button which looks like a triangle pointing right.
 Then, the Github Copilot Chat window will be opened and propose to run Modernization Assessor.
 Please confirm the tool usage by clicking **Continue**.

    ![Trigger Assessment](doc-media/trigger-assessment.png)